graham/dispatcher/readme.md

 Bringing these worlds together can be very difficult, and while React takes care of the state, code and representation of single elements, it doesn't solve the problem of tying together a large application.

-Flux, a application architecture more than a solution, recommends the following:
+Flux, a application architecture by facebook, recommends the following:

 > We often pass the entire state of the store down the chain of views in a single object, allowing different descendants to use what they need.
 In addition to keeping the controller-like behavior at the top of the hierarchy, and thus keeping our descendant views as functionally pure as possible, passing down the entire state of the store in a single object also has the effect of reducing the number of props we need to manage.